craftcms/docs/docs/5.x/reference/field-types/table.md

 :   Choose whether rows can be managed by the author, or if the table should include only the rows defined in **Default Values**.
 Use the **Row Heading** column type to create read-only labels for each row, and clear all **Column Heading** fields to remove the table’s header.

 **Min Rows**
-:   The _minimum_ number of rows allowed.
+:   The _minimum_ number of rows that must be provided.

 **Max Rows**
 :   The _maximum_ number of rows allowed.